cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
  - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...
  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

+3/23/2020
+Fixed a bug in the Photo Content Editor in the new Media Library/Content Folder check/sync where I didn't have any path for 'first creation' where the file is not yet expected to exist.

+Basic Editor visual improvements are done along with basic alt shortcuts - nothing stunning on either but already nice to have a slightly better look and also already using the shortcuts.

 3/22/2020
 I thought the switch to Spatialite had gone really nicely but had a mystery crash when almost done with the HTML import - https://github.com/dotnet/efcore/issues/14561 - this is a real show stopper where after some number of db operations Spatialite crashes and takes the process with it and when running in debug gives zero info back, I some quick fixes since I am not trying to squeeze performance - VACUUM, disposing and closing connections, pausing for seconds, gc collect... and nothing helped.
 Sadly for now I have disabled Spatialite and have fallen back to Sqlite.
 This is probably a wait and see at this point - this is a pretty severe bug so I hope it is worked on, but with so many outstanding issues who knows...
 One thought I had was to forgo doing any spatial db operations and store spatial data in Sqlite tables and then do operations in memory - this is certainly 2nd rate behind Spatialite but I am wondering if I am running into odd Spatialite issues here - and Sqlite issues nowhere - is it maybe better to do more work in code that I can more easily understand and control vs. relying on Spatialite working 'everywhere' (what would I do in an Android deploy - frankly it would work or not and I would have a difficult time debugging much less fixing any issues, sure same applies to Sqlite but I have had basically no problems so...)